 I know I have the body but of a weak and feeble woman; but I have the heart and stomach of a king, and of a king of England too, and think foul scorn that Parma or Spain, or any prince of Europe, should dare to invade the borders of my realm; to which rather than any dishonour shall grow by me, I myself will take up arms, I myself will be your general, judge, and rewarder of every one of your virtues in the field.

 It’s in every film of the period.
 Even the Glenda Jackson version had the two sarky soldiers talking over it.
-This one however just omits it and replaces it with inane drivel whilst Cate Blanchett struggles to control her horse.
+This one, however, just omits it and replaces it with inane drivel whilst Cate Blanchett struggles to control her horse.
 What the hell?
 It’s a famous speech.
-Changing it is like doing a biopic of Winston Churchill and altering ‘we shall fight them on the beeches’ to ‘Let’s go out there and kick Hitler back to Hell.”
+Changing it is like doing a biopic of Winston Churchill and altering ‘we shall fight them on the beeches’ to ‘let’s go out there and kick Hitler back to Hell.”
 It’s ludicrous.
-And as for the Armada itself… Drake is there at least.
+And as for the Armada itself… Drake is there, at least.
 But he doesn’t do much.
 The film more or less removes his involvement entirely.
-His appearance is like a cameo whilst most of the credit for stopping the Armada goes to Walter Raleigh which is a desecration when we all know it was Drake who did it.
+His appearance is like a cameo whilst most of the credit for stopping the Armada goes to Walter Raleigh, which is a desecration as we all know it was Drake who did it.

-And then there are those serious moments which are just hilarious for all the wrong reasons.
-Elizabeth shouting at the Spanish Ambassador about ‘commanding wind,’ the bit where she watches the Spanish Armada burn in her night-gown, and one perplexing bit where Eddie Redmayne runs in with a gun and shouts ‘Whore’ at Cate Blanchett before promptly being dragged away again.
+Then there are those serious moments which are just hilarious for all the wrong reasons.
+Elizabeth shouting at the Spanish Ambassador about ‘commanding wind,’ the bit where she watches the Spanish Armada burn in her night-gown, and one perplexing bit where Eddie Redmayne runs in with a gun and shouts ‘whore’ at Cate Blanchett before promptly being dragged away again.
 Moments like these just detract from an otherwise serious film.
-Oh and not forgetting the huge mountains in the middle of Northamptonshire… quite astonishing considering they aren’t even there… and the fact that all the Swedes have hair gel (???
-Don’t ask me!)
+Oh, and not forgetting the huge mountains in the middle of Northamptonshire… quite astonishing considering they aren’t even there… And the fact that all the Swedes have hair gel???
+(Don’t ask me!)

 This aside, the sets in this second film look far more realistic than in the first, far more palatial and fitting…Though it’s still far from perfect as much of the interior still looks like a cathedral more than anything else.

 Cate Blanchett is perhaps better as Elizabeth here than she was in the first film.
-She’s older, wilier and more ruthless.
-Much more how i would imagine Elizabeth to really be.
+She’s older, wilier and more ruthless, much more how I would imagine Elizabeth to really be.
 Walsingham too is of a more appropriate age and he’s stopped skulking around in the shadows (which in some ways is a shame because that was one of the best bits of the first film).
-As for the rest of the cast… well, they aren’t anything special.
-Richard Attenburgh as Burghley is conspicuous by his total absence from the film, Mary Queen of Scots is a bit weird and speaks with a Scottish accent, Philip of Spain wanders around like the Child Catcher in Chitty Chitty Bang Bang and Raleigh is just a suave git who gets more screen time than he rightly deserves.
+As for the rest of the cast… Well, they aren’t anything special.
+Richard Attenburgh as Burghley is conspicuous by his total absence from the film, Mary Queen of Scots is a bit weird and speaks with a Scottish accent, Philip of Spain wanders around like the Child Catcher from Chitty Chitty Bang Bang and Raleigh is just a suave git who gets more screen time than he rightly deserves.

-Despite it’s many, many… many problems it isn’t a totally awful film.
-It is watchable to a degree but like the first it only pays minimal dues to History, which is a shame.
-Oh… and the subtitles have gotten even more dodgy.
+Despite it’s many, many… many problems, it isn’t a totally awful film.
+It is watchable to a degree but like the first it only pays minimal dues to history, which is a shame.
+And the subtitles have gotten even more dodgy.

 Rating: 2/10- Not as good as the first one and with even more fatal flaws.

 And there we say goodbye to the six Tudors: Greedy, Fatty, Squeaky, Shorty, Bitchy and Ugly.
 I have seen rumours of a third Elizabeth Movie (wonder what they’ll cal it?
 Elizabeth: The Only Way is Essex perhaps?
 Suggestions welcome.)
-However, we can’t stand around waiting for years for them to make it.
-Onwards to the Stuart age and Total Anarchy….
+However, we can’t stand around waiting years for them to make it.
+Onwards to the Stuart age and total anarchy….